-1.1 Type B Waterproofing as defined in BS8102: 2009
+1.1 Type B Waterproofing as defined in BS8102

-Type B (structurally integral) protection as defined by BS8102: 2009 (Code of practice for protection of below ground structures against water from the ground) where the structure itself is constructed as an integral water-resistant shell.
-Invariably built of reinforced concrete, the basement structure must be designed within certain strict parameters to ensure it is water resistant.
+Type B (structurally integral) protection as defined by BS8102: 2022 Protection of below ground structures against water ingress - Code of practice, where the structure itself is constructed as an integral water-resistant shell.
+Typically built of reinforced concrete, the basement structure must be designed within certain strict parameters to ensure it is water resistant.

-When considering and or specifying a Type B integral system, this should only be carried out where there is knowledge and understanding of waterproofing in relation to BS8102: 2009 and in the case of concrete structures an understanding and competence in concrete construction.
+When considering and or specifying a Type B integral system, this should only be carried out where there is knowledge and understanding of waterproofing in relation to BS8102: 2022 and in the case of concrete structures an understanding and competence in concrete construction.

 The water tightness of the Type B construction is reliant upon the design and construction of the basement as an integral shell, using a concrete of low permeability, and appropriate joint detailing.

 Defects can be minimised by correct specification and design and by careful construction.